Estimated reading time: 12 minutes

 We don’t care how much money others earn or if they have a high net worth or lower than ours as it’s not a competition.

 I hope our experiences will help guide you along your financial path, working towards debt freedom.

 Not Everyone Follows The Same Path

-Some of you may have had to start over like I did or go to school a second time and now have OSAP loans to pay back.
+Some of you may have had to start over like I did or go to school again and now have OSAP loans to pay back.

-You may have been gifted trust funds, paid-for homes, educations, or other perks that give you a financial kick-start, and that’s OK too.
+You may have been gifted trust funds, paid-for homes, education, or other perks that give you a financial kick-start, and that’s OK too.